 You could even run the Trangia burner with one of the wood burning stoves at the top, which would make for a very compact setup, and with the advantage of not having to find dry firewood.

-Going back to the Crusader kit, it fits into a pouch and contains the stove, metal pot/cup, a lid that i bought separately for the metal pot/cup, and then it fits the British 58 pattern water bottle and plastic up inside of that, so I have all the containers I need in as small a space as possible.
+Going back to the Crusader kit, it fits into a pouch and contains the stove, metal pot/cup, a lid that i bought separately for the metal pot/cup, and then it fits the British 58 pattern water bottle and plastic cup inside of that, so I have all the containers I need in as small a space as possible.
 That’s even better than a Jetboil type system which just has one pot.
-I’m yet to see anything on either the military or civilian market that I’d swap it for.
+I’m yet to see anything on either the military or civilian market that I’d swap my Crusader kit for.
 There is a “black” set available which is non stick, but I’ve seen the coating come off after some use and I’d rather not be ingesting that.
 One worthwhile upgrade though is the Crusader Mk2 stove.